-MD Intermediate States and Transition Plots.
 To determine the intermediate states, we split the COM distance distributions according to the dominant peaks, such that each peak represents a different intermediate state.
-We then calculated the transition rates by counting the transitions from state s_i to state s_j and subtracted the amount of back-transitions (s_j to s_i) for each combination, resulting in a net transition of -1, 0, or 1.
-Finally, each rate was averaged for each velocity.
+We then calculated the transition rates by counting the transitions from state s_i to state s_j and subtracted the amount of back-transitions (s_j to s_i) for each combination, resulting in a net transition of -1, 0 or 1.
+Finally each rate was averaged for each velocity.

-The probabilities for being in an intermediate state were calculated by counting the total time that an intermediate state is visited normalized by the total time spent in all intermediate states.
-The time spent in the ground state and the unbound state were not taken into account to provide comparability, as the time spent in either of them is arbitrary and depends only on the chosen starting and end point of the rupture event.
+The probabilities for being in an intermediate state where calculated by counting the total time that an intermediate state is visited normalized by the total time spent in all intermediate states.
+The time spent in the ground state and the unbound state were not taken into account to provide comparability, as the time spent in either of them is arbitrary and depends only on the chosen starting- and endpoint of the rupture event.

+Principal component analysis of loop 3-4

-Principal Component Analysis of Loop 3-4.
-To understand the different unbinding pathways, we analyzed the motion of loop 3-4 by performing a principal component analysis on the backbone atoms of residues 44-54.
-Therefore, a representative simulation was used to calculate the characteristic eigenvectors of the loop 3-4 motion going from a closed conformation (negative values) to an open conformation (positive values).
-All other simulations were projected onto the first eigenvector and analyzed depending on the applied loading rate regime.
-The time-resolved projections were finally binned along the COM distance and the average projection on the first eigenvector for each loading rate regime was calculated (SI Appendix, Fig. S10).
+In order to understand the different unbinding pathways, we analyzed the motion of loop 3-4 by performing a principal component analysis (PCA) on the backbone atoms of residues 44 - 54.
+Therefore, a representative simulation was used to calculate the characteristic Eigenvectors of the loop 3-4 motion going from a closed conformation (negative values) to an open conformation (positive values).
+All other simulations were projected onto the first Eigenvector and analyzed depending on the applied loading rate regime.
+The time resolved projections were finally binned along the COM distance and the average projection on the first Eigenvector for each loading rate regime was calculated (SI Fig. S10).